West Highland Line: Glasgow to Oban or Fort William and Mallaig

 It doesn’t take long to leave Glasgow behind, heading west along the Clyde to Helensburgh, and then north via Garelochead and Loch Long.
 And from there, you enter a world of deep forests, towering mountains and mirrored lochs.

 The line divides at Crianlarich, taking you to Oban, or Fort William and Mallaig.

 Westward to Oban...

 The train sweeps along the north edge of Loch Awe, in the shadow of Ben Cruachan.
 Look out for Kilchurn Castle, a 15th century ruin at the head of Loch Awe.

 The train leaves the loch and pushes on along the River Awe towards Loch Etive.
 Look out for the frothing rapids at the Falls of Lora near Connell, before the train makes its way into Oban.
 From there, the ferries take you on to Mull, Iona and the Outer Hebrides.

 ...or North to Mallaig

-From Fort William you’ll hug the bank of Loch Eil for almost six and a half miles before experiencing the iconic curve of the Glenfinnan Viaduct, immortalised by the Harry Potter films as part of the route to Hogwarts.
+Beyond Fort William, you’ll trace the iconic curve of the Glenfinnan Viaduct, probably the most famous piece of rail track in the world after being used by the Harry Potter films as part of the route to Hogwarts.

-- After enjoying all that Skye has to offer, why not cross the Skye Bridge to Kyle of Lochalsh and journey on the Kyle Line to Inverness?
+- After enjoying Skye, cross the Skye Bridge to Kyle of Lochalsh and take the Kyle Line to Inverness